e4fgg/hello-kitty-timed-quiz/README.md

 > [!NOTE]
 > This project was made with HTML, CSS, and Vanilla Javascript.

+> [!IMPORTANT]
-> \nNo external frameworks were used.
+> No external frameworks were used, please consider checking out some other projects by clicking on my Github page.